stepchowfun/typical/README.md

 The following built-in types are supported:

 - `unit` is a type which holds no information.
 It's mainly used for the fields of `choice`s which represent enumerated types.
-- `f64` the type of double-precision floating-point numbers as defined by IEEE 754.
+- `f64` is the type of double-precision floating-point numbers as defined by IEEE 754.
 - `u64` is the type of unsigned 64-bit integers.
 - `s64` is the type of signed 64-bit integers.
 - `bool` is the type of Booleans.